x41v3r/notebook/Basic Knowledge/Principles of Computer Organization.md

 * The smallest number that can be represented:  $0$ (all 0)
 * The maximum number that can be represented: $2^{n}-1$ (all 1)

 #### 2.2.2 implementation of addition and subtraction operations

+> Addition

+* Starting from the lowest bit, add by bit and carry to the higher bit.

+> Subtraction

+* The 'minuend' remains unchanged, while the 'subtract' is all negated in place.
+After negating, one is added, and subtraction becomes addition.
+* Starting from the lowest bit, add by bit and carry towards the higher bit.

 ## 3 Storage System